-- 1. Eighty percent or greater of students in each core course will score above the national average on the benchmark course predictor exam to demonstrate readiness to move to the next level or demonstrate readiness to graduate. - 2.
-Seventy percent or greater of admitted students will complete the program within 2 years. - 3.
-Eighty Percent or greater of graduates will pass the NCLEX-RN on the first attempt. - 4.
-Ninety Percent or greater of graduates will be gainfully employed within 6 months of graduation.
+- 1. 75% or more of students in semester two/transition course, semester three and semester four will score a level two or higher on each final benchmark course exam to demonstrate appropriate level of knowledge to progress to next semester or graduation. - 2.
+65% or greater of admitted students will complete the program within 4 semesters, for the traditional ADN student track and 3 semesters for the LVN to RN transition track. - 3.
+80% or greater of graduates will pass the NCLEX-RN on the first attempt. - 4.
+80% or greater of graduates will be gainfully employed within 6 months of graduation.